jgadzinska/Panel-logowania/README.md

 Demo: https://jgadzinska.github.io/Panel-logowania/

-Technologie: HTML, CSS, JavaScript.
+Technologies: HTML, CSS, JavaScript.

-Projekt przedstawia panel logowania i rejestracji z walidacją.
+The project presents a login and registration panel with validation.

-  Funkcje:
+Features:

-- logowanie - możliwość logowania przez google, facebooka lub wprowadzenie nazwy użytkownika i hasła, walidacja poprawności danych.
-Zapamiętanie hasła oraz pomoc przy jego zapomnieniu.
+- login - possibility of logging in via Google, Facebook or entering username and password, validation of data correctness.
+Remembering your password and helping you forget it

-- rejestracja - poprzez google, faceboka lub wprowadzenie nazwy użytkownika, email, hasło, walidacja.
-Zapamiętanie hasła.
+- registration - via Google, Facebook or entering username, email, password, validation.
+Remembering your password

-- responsywność - dostosowanie wyglądu panelu do różnych urządzeń.
+- responsiveness - adapting the appearance of the panel to different devices.

-- efekt wizualny - płynne przełączenie między logowaniem a rejestracją.
+- visual effect - smooth switch between login and registration.